GKalliatakis/Bilateral-Filtering/README.md

 For the RGB images the file named "bilateralRGB" can be used.
 The same process is followed for every one of the three channels.

+The images can be found in the issue created called Images.